NikolayBlagoev/visualiser/README.md

 min_val -> smallest value to display on y-axis (by default undefined meaning that the value will be foudn from the data given.
 NOTE: in order for all data to be displayed the value taken from data is biased by an additional factor of -1)<br/>
 axisYHeight -> height of y-axis<br/>
 axisXWidth -> width of x-axis<br/>
-colorBar -> function which given an element returns a colour for it<br/>
+colorBar -> function or array which given an element returns a colour for it<br/>
-fontSize -> function which given an element returns a font size for it<br/>
+fontSize -> function or array which given an element returns a font size for it<br/>
 yFontSize -> give the font for the y-axis<br/>
 toInclude -> array of attributes to be included in the final elements!
 By default value and id are saved for each!
 YOU CAN USE THIS FOR INTERACTIVITY!<br/>
 yGridCount -> number of grid lines on the y-axis (by default -1, meaning it will use the value of the max_el)<br/>